wasedatime/waseda-syllabus-scraper/README.md

 python3 run_search.py
 ```

-You should see a new Google Chrome Icon pop up.
-Open it and it should display
-"Chrome is being controlled by automated test software.".
-Depends on the target you selected,
+Depending on the target you selected,
 the scraping process may take a few minutes.

 After finish scraping, you can deactivate the virtual environment by typing the following command